opendocsg/slw-judgments-backfill/2016_SGHC_261/report.md

 **The plaintiff’s submissions**

 6       The plaintiff argued that he should not have to pay costs to the defendant on an indemnity basis as his conduct was nowhere as reprehensible as that of the plaintiffs in _Wong Meng Cheong_.
-In the case of _Tan Chin Yew Joseph v Saxo Capital Markets Pte Ltd_ [2013] SGHC 274, which was also cited by the defendant, the court had declined to award indemnity costs to the successful defendant even though it found that the plaintiff’s case there was thin, irreconcilable with contemporaneous documents and mostly an afterthought.
+In the case of _Tan Chin Yew Joseph v Saxo Capital Markets Pte Ltd_ <span class="citation">[2013] SGHC 274</span>, which was also cited by the defendant, the court had declined to award indemnity costs to the successful defendant even though it found that the plaintiff’s case there was thin, irreconcilable with contemporaneous documents and mostly an afterthought.
 This was because the court concluded at [100] that the circumstances of the case was such that the plaintiff’s conduct as a whole did not rise to the level where indemnity costs were appropriate.

 7       Consequently, the plaintiff urged this court not to award indemnity costs to the defendant as the plaintiff had acted in good faith, genuinely thought he was entitled to his claim and had no ulterior motive in bringing the action.
 The plaintiff did not address the defendant’s OTS at all in his submissions.